daniel1919-00/DominusApi/docs/docs/migrations.md

 ## Downgrading the database

-You can downgrade by calling the `migrations.php` with the `down` argument and pass the migration ID (The filename without it's extension, e.g. Test1700333087.php -> Test1700333087).
+You can downgrade by calling the `migrations.php` with the `down` argument and pass the migration ID (The filename without its extension, e.g. Test1700333087.php -> Test1700333087).